This is part ten of this story, adapted from an on-going

 The earth heaved.
 Gormin lost his footing and slid across the floor and fell headlong into the gaping chasm.
 He was gone.

 Tempus hesitated, paralysed by fear as much from the loss of his chronal vision as from the loss of Gormin.
-The armoured creature hauled itself out of the chasm and hurled its tremendous bulk bodily against a pillar.
+The armored creature hauled itself out of the chasm and hurled its tremendous bulk bodily against a pillar.

 Tempus Scanned it.
 He could sense that the creature was intelligent, but profoundly alien, and possessed of an overwhelming urge to tunnel through the ground.
 He could sense also its body pulsing with unnatural energy.